Merging compound semiconductor technology

 High resolution in trace gas sensing

-For the past decades, IBS-deposited dielectric multilayers have been the most commonly used materials systems for low-loss mirrors in the NIR.
+IBS-deposited dielectric multilayers have been the most commonly used materials systems for low-loss mirrors in the NIR.
 One major limitation for these materials is significant levels of optical absorption for wavelengths beyond ~2 μm, which excludes operation of such low-loss reflectors in the mid-infrared (MIR).
-Compared to dielectric materials, AlGaAs-based DBRs can achieve much lower optical losses in the important spectral mid-IR region between 2 and 5 μm, with absorption losses below 10 ppm.
+Compared to typical dielectric materials, GaAs/AlGaAs-based DBRs can achieve much lower optical losses in the important spectral mid-IR region between 2 and 5 μm, with absorption losses below 10 ppm.
 In first tests using substrate-transferred semiconductor materials, performed in the Ye group at JILA/NIST, a cavity with a finesse exceeding 10,000 was demonstrated, while simultaneously exhibiting a cavity reflection contrast of 71%.

 for high-power lasers